CeciliaComar/Markdown/home.md

 ![img_3.png](img_3.png)

 ## Tab Nabbing
-A malicious website opened through *target='_blank'* can change the *window.opener.location* to a different page, potentially misleading users.
+A malicious website opened through *target='_blank'* can change the *windows.opener.location* to a different page, potentially misleading users.
 Since users usually trust the page that is already opened, they will not get suspicious.
-The idea of the attack is this: since the homepage indicates that the page administrator will review the links, I can assume that he will click on the links I submit.
+The idea of the attack is this: since the homepage indicates that the page administrator will review the links, I can assume that he/she will click on the links I submit.
-If I submit a link appropriately constructed, by making the page inactive at the moment it opens the new tab, the page inactive will be modified into a page controlled by me that appears identical to the login page: when the administrator returns to this page, he will re-enter the credentials without noticing the redirection, and thus I will be able to obtain them.
+If I submit a link appropriately constructed, by making the page inactive at the moment it opens the new tab, the page inactive will be modified into a page controlled by me that appears identical to the login page: when the administrator returns to this page, he/she will re-enter the credentials without noticing the redirection, and thus I will be able to obtain them.
 The next step to perform in order to implement this idea, is writing the exploit.